Top 15 Best Things to Do in Manila (2025 Guide for First-Time Visitors)

 If nighttime adventures are your thing, Poblacion is an excellent introduction to Manila’s social scene beyond the touristy areas.

-15. Take a Pasig River Cruise
+15. Take a Scenic Pasig River Cruise—A Unique Way to See Manila

 For a different perspective of Manila, hop on a cruise along the Pasig River.
 This leisurely boat ride offers a unique perspective on the city, allowing you to float past historic bridges, urban landscapes, and hidden pockets of life along the riverbanks.
 It’s a calm and scenic way to explore the city’s heart from a fresh angle.